louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### Practice guidelines for the diagnosis and management of skin and soft tissue infections: 2014 update by the Infectious Diseases Society of America [^642026d5].
 Clinical Infectious Diseases (2014).
 Medium credibility.

-Treatment of necrotizing infections—Aeromonas hydrophila: The table lists doxycycline plus ciprofloxacin or ceftazidime with adult dosages 100 mg every 12 h IV and 500 mg every 12 h IV; pediatric use is noted as not recommended for children but may need to use in life-threatening situations, and the severe penicillin hypersensitivity column shows N/A.
+Treatment of necrotizing infections — Aeromonas hydrophila: The table lists doxycycline plus ciprofloxacin or ceftazidime with adult dosages 100 mg every 12 h IV and 500 mg every 12 h IV; pediatric use is noted as not recommended for children but may need to use in life-threatening situations, and the severe penicillin hypersensitivity column shows N/A.

 ---

 ### Penicillin G procaine [^3b46f827].
 FDA.
 Low credibility.

 Labeled indications for Penicillin G procaine include:

 - Treatment of syphilis in adults
 - Treatment of anthrax in adults
 - Treatment of Vincent's infection in adults, if penicillins are ineffective or contraindicated